By Emily Hugen, Education Coordinator East/West Pottawattamie County

 There are more benefits than meets the eye with bringing native plants back into your landscape.
 Plants such as milkweed, coneflower, big bluestem, and switchgrass are just a few of the many native plants and grasses of Iowa.
 These plants can help beautify the landscape but they also offer a variety of environmental benefits.

-Another benefit that native plants provide are habitats for pollinators.
+Another advantage that native plants provide are habitats for pollinators.
 Pollinators are crucial to many facets of life.
+According to the USDA Forest Service, "Pollinators are best adapted to local, native plants."
 Therefore, providing pollinators with a habitat greatly influences the health of their population and ours.

 The last asset to including native plants in your landscape is that they require little maintenance and upkeep once well established.
 Since they are adapted to Iowa's climate they are able to survive harsh winters and strong summer heat.
 They also are better adapted to withstand pest and disease problems.

 Now that you've learned some of the environmental benefits with including native plants to a landscape, I hope you consider adding them to your landscape this upcoming spring and summer!
 Included below is more information about native landscaping, how to get started, and plant information based on soil moisture conditions, height, and flowering period.